 The Fourth Amendment to the United States Constitution protects personal privacy.
 It states that every person has a right to be free from unreasonable government intrusion into their persons, homes, businesses, and property.

-Lawmakers and the courts have put in place legal safeguards to ensure that law enforcement officers interfere with individuals' Fourth Amendment rights only under limited circumstances, and through specific methods.
+Lawmakers and the courts have put legal safeguards in place to ensure that law enforcement officers only interfere with individuals' Fourth Amendment rights under limited circumstances and through specific methods.

 What Does the Fourth Amendment Protect?

-The Fourth Amendment provides safeguards to individuals during searches and detentions, and prevents unlawfully seized items from being used as evidence in criminal cases.
+The Fourth Amendment provides safeguards during searches and detentions.
+It also prevents unlawfully seized items from being used as evidence against them in criminal cases.
 The degree of protection available in a particular case depends on the following:

 When Does the Fourth Amendment Apply?

 The Fourth Amendment provides constitutional protection to individuals in many different situations, such as:

 - An individual is stopped for police questioning while walking down the street

 - Police pulling over a motorist for a minor traffic infraction, and the police officer searches the vehicle's trunk